-a) Science Initiative:
+A) Science Initiative:

 This initiative focuses on the development of creative approaches to the teaching of Science to JCSP students in conjunction with JCSP science statements.
-Many innovative projects have been undertaken in schools due to participation in this initiative, e.g. Rocket Launch, Science Bus, Local Habitat study, etc.
+Many innovative projects have been undertaken in schools due to participation in this initiative, e.g., Rocket Launch, Science Bus, Local Habitat study, etc.

-b) Materials Technology Wood/Wood Technology Initiative:
+B) Wood Technology Initiative:

-This initiative will provide students the opportunity to engage in active teaching and learning around the teaching of Materials Technology Wood./Wood Technology Students are afforded opportunities to undertake relevant subject statements in this area and to link with a range of cross-curricular statements also.
+This initiative will provide students the opportunity to engage in active teaching and learning around the teaching of Wood Technology Students are afforded opportunities to undertake relevant subject statements in this area and to link with a range of cross-curricular statements also.